mongodb/docs/source/includes/fact-platform-x86_64.rst

      - Community only
      - Community only
    * - Ubuntu 12.04
-     - MongoDB 3.4 is no longer supported on this platform.
+     - :abbr:`MongoDB 3.4 is no longer supported on this platform.
+(EOL'd as of 3.4.15)`
-     - |checkmark|
+     - :abbr:`MongoDB 3.2 is no longer supported on this platform.
+(EOL'd as of 3.2.20)`
    * - Ubuntu 14.04
      - |checkmark|
      - |checkmark|